Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 The Lohmann company was founded in 1892 in London by the German-born Karl Lohmann to manufacture bicycles.
 Just a few years later he created a second company in Bielefeld, Germany, a town which was fast becoming a major centre for bicycle manufacture, and by the early 20th century he was selling all manner of related bicycle components in Germany, England and elsewhere in Europe, in particular Perfecta acetylene lamps which he manufactured.

 The London address was 35 Great Eastern Street, but the British assets of the company were forfeited during the Great War.
-Karl Lohmann died in 1916, and his family redeveloped the German branch of the firm, extending into leather products for which they had built a manufacturing facility which produced saddles, luggage and related bicycle components.
+Karl Lohmann died in 1916, and his family redeveloped the German branch of the firm, extending into leather products for which they had built a manufacturing facility producing saddles, luggage and related bicycle components.

-In the 1930s, with Germany extending it's military, the leatherworks was in full swing producing military uniform fittings, along with motorcycle saddlebags.
+In the 1930s, with Germany extending its military, the leatherworks was in full swing producing military uniform fittings, along with motorcycle saddlebags.

 In the late 1940s the firm began developing a two-stroke diesel clip-on bicycle engine, and the Lohmann Type 50 cyclemotor became a very good seller.

-Sources: Mark Daniels "Life in the Slow Lane", JF et al.
+Sources: Life in the Slow Lane by Mark Daniels; et al.

 Wir haben einen Fahrradmotor mit der Aufschrift "Lohmann Werke A.G.
 Typ 50 Hubraum 18 cm3 Modell 39247 Boujahr BEI NR 293" so gut wir es sehen können.
 Außerdem eine Tankhalterung für den Motor mit der Aufschrift "Markenol Wie Mobiloel BB 1:25 verwenden".
 Können Sie uns sagen, wann, wo dies gemacht wurde?
 Haben diese Gegenstände einen Wert oder historischen Wert?
 Danke schön.